hpc/charliecloud/_sources/best_practices.rst.txt

 building, and then run using a separate container invoked from a different terminal.

 ..
-LocalWords:  userguide Gruening Souppaya Morello Scarfone openmpi
+LocalWords:  userguide Gruening Souppaya Morello Scarfone openmpi nist
+..
+LocalWords:  ident OCFS